 The Series D Warrants originally had an exercise price equal to \$0.81 per share of Common Stock.
-The number of Series D Warrants increased by 48,950 to a total of 566,422 and each Series D Warrant currently has an exercise price equal to \$0.74 per share of Common Stock.
-These adjustments were made in connection with our February 2012 private placement in accordance with the Series D Warrant.
+In connection with our February 2012 private placement and in accordance with the terms of the Series D Warrants, the aggregate number of shares of Common Stock for which the Series D Warrants are exercisable increased by 48,950 to a total of 566,422 and the exercise price decreased to \$0.74 per share of Common Stock.
 The Series D Warrants are exercisable beginning on the six month anniversary of the date of issuance and expire five years from the initial exercise date.
 The Series D Warrants permit the holder to conduct a "cashless exercise" at any time a registration statement, or the prospectus contained therein, is not available for the issuance of the shares of Common Stock issuable upon exercise of the Series D Warrant, and under certain circumstances at the expiration of the Series D Warrants.
 The exercise price and/or number of shares of Common Stock issuable upon exercise of the Series D Warrants are subject to adjustment for certain stock dividends, stock splits or similar capital reorganizations, as set forth in the Warrants.
-The exercise price and/or number of shares of Common Stock issuable upon exercise of the Series D Warrants are also subject to adjustment in the event that we issue any shares of common stock or common stock equivalents at a per share price that is lower than the exercise price for the Series D Warrants then in effect.
+The exercise price and/or number of Shares of Common Stock issuable upon exercise of the Series D Warrants are also subject to adjustment in the event that we issue any shares of common stock or common stock equivalents at a per share price that is lower than the exercise price for the Series D Warrants then in effect.
 Upon any such issuance, subject to certain exceptions, the exercise price will be reduced to the per share price at which such shares of common stock or common stock equivalents are issued and number of Series D Warrant shares issuable hereunder shall be increased such that the aggregate exercise price payable hereunder, after taking into account the decrease in the exercise price, shall be equal to the aggregate exercise price prior to such adjustment.
 Unless waived under certain circumstance by the holder of a Series D Warrant, such holder may not exercise the Series D Warrant if upon such exercise the holder's beneficial ownership of the Company's Common Stock would exceed certain thresholds.
 In the event we consummate a merger or consolidation with or into another person or other reorganization event in which our shares of common stock are converted or exchanged for securities, cash or other property, or we sell, lease, license or otherwise dispose of all or substantially all of our assets or we or another person acquire 50% or more of our outstanding shares of common stock, then following such event, the holders of the Series D Warrants will be entitled to receive upon exercise of the Series D Warrants the same kind and amount of securities, cash or property which the holders would have received had they exercised the Series D Warrants immediately prior to such fundamental transaction.